Relativity and Consciousness

 Reality is naturally implicate (not objectively manifest), and it is only made explicate (subjectively manifest) by processes that occur within our consciousness.
 The implicate order of reality is the unmanifest, multidimensional, unified totality of reality.
-The explicate order of reality (i.e. our physical world) is just a narrow band of the multidimensional totality that has been decoded our consciousness, just like a computer screen decodes the underlying computer code into meaningful images and sounds.
+The explicate order of reality (i.e. our physical world) is just a narrow band of the multidimensional totality that has been decoded by our consciousness, just like a computer screen decodes underlying computer code into meaningful images and sounds.
 So anything that is beyond our sensory experience, like the room behind us, doesn’t materially exist!
 It only exists implicately or informationally (not explicately or materially) until we turn around and it enters our consciousness.
 So instead of passively observing an objective reality, we are actively creating our own subjective reality.

 Note: Everything we experience is experienced within our consciousness, including our experience of ourself, which means we exist within our own consciousness!
-Our conscious mind is only aware of explicate reality, but our unconscious mind is also aware of implicate reality – it has to be, so it can decode it into the explicate reality that our conscious mind experiences.
+Our conscious mind is only aware of explicate reality, but our unconscious mind is also aware of the implicate reality – it has to be, so it can decode it into the explicate reality that our conscious mind experiences.
 This means our total consciousness (or meta-consciousness) spans both sides of reality, but the conscious self that we identify with only exists on the explicate side of reality.
 So our conscious self is just a small part of our total consciousness, which explains how we exist within our own consciousness.